 - Your privacy is breached, putting you at risk.

-- Promised referrals or supports are not followed through.
+- Referrals or supports you were told you would receive are not followed up.

 Public Housing (Homes Victoria):